klutz920/Bayes-Correlation-Test/README.md

 ## C++ implementation of the Bayes Correlation Test

-Supply the (i) counts and (ii) target from the same group.
+Supply the (i) counts and (ii) target variable from the same group.
 The function can only run one group at a time so be sure to subset your data by group.
 This will be updated later to handle multiple groups.

 (i) Counts: a matrix of count data.
 The rows must be samples; columns are taxa or other feature.